anupamsengupta/rule-engine-3.0/application-prompt.md

 We are building a generic, pluggable Rule Engine and Expression Engine that will be reused across projects.

+The implementation MUST:
+- Respect the Maven multi-module structure and layering rules in ARCHITECTURE.md.
+- Target Java 21 and assume Maven as the build tool.
+- Be testable via JUnit 5, with coverage measured by JaCoCo.

 High-level goals:

 1. **Attributes Model**
-   - Define a domain model for "attributes" that can be used in rules and expressions.
+   - Define a domain model for "attributes" used in rules and expressions.
-   - Each attribute should have:
+   - Each attribute has:
-     - A stable identifier (e.g., code or name).
+     - Identifier (code/name).
-     - A data type (e.g., STRING, NUMBER, BOOLEAN, DATE, etc.).
+     - Data type (STRING, NUMBER, BOOLEAN, DATE, etc.).
      - Optional metadata (description, allowed values, constraints).
-   - Attributes must be:
-     - Defined in the domain layer.
+   - Defined in the **domain** Maven module.
-     - Framework-agnostic (no Spring, no JPA).
+   - No Spring, no JPA, no external library dependencies here.

 2. **Operators Model (Fixed Set)**
    - Define a fixed set of comparison and logical operators that rules/expressions can use: